Studios and units 2017-18

 Heidi Yeo, Simone ten Hompel and Adi Toch

 Studio 4 offers you the opportunity to make new works, creating a context for you to originate, explore and interpret ideas.

 James Hunting, Gina Pierce and Sam Wingate

 Studio 5 will offer you the opportunity to explore, investigate, respond and reflect on who you are and what you want to say.

-Karen Coughlan, Sam Wingate, Claire Whelan and Lisa Bloomer
+Karen Coughlan, Sam Wingate, Claire Whelan, Lisa Bloomer and Gina Pierce

-In Studio 6 we invite you to a deeper understanding of the Design Industry and what it really means to be a working designer today.
+In Studio 6 we invite you to form a deeper understanding of the design industry and what it really means to be a working designer today.
 To be part of a new way of living, thinking, being.

 Alex Bank and Sam Casswell